 Understanding the difference between employees and contractors is one of the most critical payroll responsibilities for Canadian businesses.
+Applying effective payroll management tips can help reduce errors and ensure compliance from the start.
 Misclassifying a worker does not just create accounting confusion — it can trigger serious tax, payroll, and legal consequences with the Canada Revenue Agency (CRA).

 Many business owners assume that issuing invoices or signing a contractor agreement is enough to avoid payroll deductions.
 In reality, CRA focuses on the true working relationship, not job titles or paperwork.
 This article breaks down payroll deductions, common mistakes, and legal risks so you can clearly understand employee vs contractor CRA rules and your real payroll obligations.